Aurastorm/NIDAS-Ore-Processing/README.md

 * Provides in-game disableable help text to assist in setup

 ## Setup
- First, ensure that you have the NIDAS dev branch installed on your OpenComputer.
+ First, ensure that you have the NIDAS dev branch installed on your OpenComputer:
-* Download the `setup` file through the OC shell:
+* Download NIDAS's `setup` file through the OC shell:
     ```
     wget https://raw.githubusercontent.com/S4mpsa/NIDAS/master/setup.lua -f
     ```